-You can make your gift to our general fund, which allows Covenant House flexibility in applying the gift where it will have the greatest impact now and in coming years, or you can target your planned gift to any Covenant House Georgia program.
+You can designate your legacy gift toward our general fund, which provides Covenant House Georgia with the flexibility to apply your gift where it will have the greatest impact.
+Or, you can choose to designate your legacy gift toward a specific Covenant House Georgia program.

-Many different types of accounts such as bank accounts (either checking or savings), donor-advised funds & mutual fund and brokerage accounts can have ‘payable on death’ or ‘transfer on death’ beneficiary designations.
+Many different types of accounts, such as bank accounts (either checking or savings), Donor Advised Funds, mutual funds, and brokerage accounts have ‘payable on death’ or ‘transfer on death’ beneficiary designations.
 Naming Covenant House Georgia as a beneficiary can be an easy and efficient way to ensure your lasting legacy of support.

 Life insurance can also provide an opportunity for a charitable beneficiary designation.
 After many years, the original need that prompted the purchase of a life insurance policy may have passed, making the policy proceeds an asset that can be used for charitable giving.

-The Covenant House charitable gift annuity enables you to transfer cash or marketable securities to Covenant House in exchange for an immediate income tax deduction (the year you make your gift) and guaranteed fixed payments to you for life.
-But most important, your Covenant House charitable gift annuity gives our kids a chance for a better life.
+A Charitable Gift Annuity enables you to transfer cash or stocks/securities to Covenant House Georgia in exchange for an immediate income tax deduction (the year you make your gift) as well as guaranteed fixed payments for life.
+Your Charitable Gift Annuity will also provide young people in our community with the skills and opportunities to build a better life.

 The minimum donation to create a Charitable Gift Annuity is $5,000 and there is no maximum amount.
 The Covenant House Charitable Gift Annuity guarantees quarterly payments for life to you or a person you designate, beginning immediately.
-The rate is generous and based on your age on the gift date.
-Nominal rates may be lower than those available from commercial insurance companies.
+The rates are generous and are calculated based on your age at the date of the gift.

 You can create a Charitable Gift Annuity with a donation of cash or stock/securities.
-Gifts of appreciated securities provide more benefits.
-Both the annuity amount and the income tax deduction are based on the full value of the gift.
+Gifts of appreciated stock/securities may provide even more benefits, as both the annuity amount and the income tax deduction are based on the full value of the gift.
 No capital gains tax on the appreciation will be due at the time of the gift as long as the donor is an annuitant.
 For gifts of appreciated securities, the tax-free portion of the annuity payments is reduced.